 Free production software can be great for small jobs, even if they lack the functionality of professional software and hinder the ability to collaborate with media teams using professional software.
 Templates for presentations, animations, video, social media, etc., can aid productivity but limit creativity (and some templates get “recognized” due to repeated use.
 Before you use any of the resources below, check with your professor to see what’s acceptable for use on a project.

-Video, Graphics, & Animation Software
+Software for Video, Graphics, & Animation

 FREE Video Editing Software